 Keep reading on to learn about the setup we recommend for most interviews…

 What’s the best microphone option?

 Great sound quality starts with a great microphone.
-While just a like a lens, there are microphones for every occasion, but for single person interviews there is one type of microphone that we use 9 times out of 10.
+Just a like choosing a lens, there is a perfect microphone for every occasion.
+However, for single person interviews there is one type of microphone that we use 9 times out of 10.

 The NTG-3 shotgun microphone has what’s called a supercardiod pickup pattern.

 Without going too deep into the science of all the various pickup patterns out there, a supercardiod pickup pattern is an audio recording pattern that allows a shotgun microphone to record sound coming from one direction while avoiding prominent pickup of the distracting sounds in the surrounding environment.